abbylewis/FeDOC/README.md

 ### data/processed_data

-Processes data in formats for long-term storage.
+Processed data in formats for long-term storage.

 ### code

-Scripts for processing raw data into cleaned data, outside derived code, and user derived code.
+Scripts for processing raw data into cleaned data, code to create figures, etc

 ### figures

 Figures produced from analysis.

+### presentations

+Powerpoint files for presenations

+### writing

+Written documents related to this project, including grant applications and manuscript drafts